 Nov.
 1, 2022, Downey, Calif. — St. Louise Resource Services (StLRS) is extending their business hours throughout the Covered California’s Open Enrollment Period.
 This is part of StLRS’ many efforts to help reduce health disparities by becoming more accessible to families across marginalized communities and areas where healthcare systems may be challenging to access due to socio-economic, cultural, or linguistic barriers.

 The mission of St. Louise Resource Services is to empower people to access health care benefits and social services they may need, such as Covered California, Medi-Cal, and CalFresh.
-By extending their hours and availability, StLRS is committing to help those in need gain access to necessary healthcare benefits.(more)
+By extending their hours and availability, StLRS is committing to help those in need gain access to necessary healthcare benefits.

 Typically, throughout the year, individuals and families who need to enroll into health insurance must be experiencing a “big life change” or event in accordance to Covered California guidelines.
 This is known as the Special Enrollment Period.
 Those who do not qualify under these guidelines must wait until Open Enrollment Period, which typically runs from November to January.
 During this period, all eligible Californians can apply to enroll into health insurance.

 StLRS is dedicated to helping as many people as possible to enroll into health insurance so they can access quality preventative healthcare.
 That is why they have decided to extend their usual business hours from October until January.
 During StLRS’ extended hours, Certified Enrollment Counselors will be available through appointments to provide application assistance and guidance.
 On selected dates, there will also be open events to the community for on-the-spot Shop and Compare enrollment.
 Additionally, StLRS will be hosting live sessions across their social media platforms to promote Covered California Open Enrollment and the benefits of enrolling into health insurance.